-10 things not to do after a break up
+10 things you should never do after a break-up

-Whether it’s drowning in Chardonnay or ceremonially throwing out everything that reminds you of them, breaking up can trigger a whole host of frantic activities.
-But what should you never do after a break up?
+Whether it’s drowning your heartbreak in booze or ceremonially throwing out everything that reminds you of your ex, breaking up can trigger a host of frantic activities.
+But what should you never do after a break-up?
 Take a look at the top 10

-If there was only one thing we could tell you not to do after a break up, this would be it.
-Staying friends with your ex after breaking up is a terrible idea.
+This is the No1 rule for a good reason: staying friends with your ex after breaking up is a terrible idea.
 If it’s because you feel guilty, then all you’re doing is leading them on.
-And if it’s because you think you have a chance of getting back together, then you’re just setting yourself up for more hurt.
+And if it’s because you think you have a chance of getting back together, you’re just setting yourself up for more hurt.

-Potentially, you might salvage a friendship from the wreckage some time down the line, but don’t jump the gun.
+Potentially, you might salvage a friendship from the wreckage somewhere down the line but don’t jump the gun.

-Let it all out on your nearest and dearest, and don’t feel ashamed about it.
-This process might seem embarrassing but ultimately showing your emotions post-break up will help you grow emotionally.
-Plus, sometimes there’s nothing more cathartic than a good cry.
+Let it all out on your nearest and dearest and don’t feel ashamed about it.
+This process might seem embarrassing but ultimately showing your emotions post-break up will help you grow.
+Plus, there’s nothing more cathartic than a good cry.

-Many psychologists liken recovering from heartbreak to weaning off nicotine or even hard drugs.
-This is because your brain chemistry has grown used to getting ‘high’ from being around your ex.
-Equally, your body is used to being flooded with endorphins and oxycontin (feel-good hormones) during the bonding stages of the relationship.
-Turning those circuits off can create severe mental cravings; aches and pains and sleepless nights.
-But, rest assured, you will recover.
+Psychologists liken recovering from heartbreak to weaning yourself off nicotine or even hard drugs.
+This is because your brain chemistry has grown used to the ‘high’ from being around your ex.
+Equally, your body has become accustomed to floods of endorphins and serotonin (feel-good hormones) during the bonding stages of the relationship.
+Turning those circuits off can create severe mental cravings, aches and pains, and sleepless nights.
+But rest assured, you will recover.

 If you’re still in love with your ex it can be really hard not thinking about them.
 There are a number of mind techniques you can explore to challenge this such as EFT (emotional freedom technique), hypnotherapy and meditation.
-However, a quick and practical tool to try is the ‘three-second rule’.
-As soon as your ex pops into your head, acknowledge the thought, count to three and then focus immediately on something else.
-Keep doing this, even if it’s multiple times a day, and their haunting sceptre will start to fade.
+However, a quick and practical tool is the ‘three-second rule’.
+As soon as your ex pops into your head, acknowledge the thought, count to three, then focus immediately on something else.
+Keep doing this, even if it’s several times a day, and their spectre will start to fade.

 5. Haircuts, piercings, tattoos….